Print Design For Everyone

 erreurs fréquentes. comment les éviter

-Print is a different ballgame because the challenge is in translating your on-screen work to physical textures and objects.
+Print design does ask for a little upfront consideration.
+There’s some challenge is in translating on-screen concepts to physical textures and objects.
 Is your design going on a mug?
 Now you need to work around curved surfaces.
 Is it going on a banner?
+Made of cloth?
 Paper?
+Toothy?
+Silky?
+Gossamer?
 Plastic?
 Textiles?
 Packaging?
 A car?
 Glued on to billboards?
 Wrought-iron signage?
 Keyrings?
 The possibilities are endless.

-So, being around print first-timers reminded me of the hiccups I experienced when first getting into print design.
-I would’ve wanted a guide like this.
+So, being around print first-timers reminded me of a few hiccups I experienced when starting out.
+These are random, but common errors.

 Something is Missing, Alas Why